LidkeLab/matlab-instrument-control/src/+mic/@Attenuator/Readme.md

-# MIC_Attenuator Class
+# mic.Attenuator Class

 ## Description
-The `MIC_Attenuator` class in MATLAB is designed for controlling optical attenuators through an NI DAQ card, providing precise adjustments to the attenuation level.
+The `mic.Attenuator` class in MATLAB is designed for controlling Liquid Crystal Optical Beam Shutters / Variable Attenuators optical attenuators (example: Thorlabs LCC1620A, Liquid Crystal Optical Shutter, 420 - 700 nm ) through a NI DAQ card, providing precise adjustments to the attenuation level.
 This class integrates seamlessly with MATLAB's Data Acquisition Toolbox and is part of a broader suite of instrument control classes.
-You can also use the power meter to callibrate the attenuator for a new setup and then use it.
+The power meter can be used to callibrate the attenuator.
 Note that the attenuator does not block the beam completely.
 The laser damage threshold for this attenuator is 1 W/cm2.
-The operation wavelength is 420-700 nm.
 The current from the LED driver is regulated by the analog voltage output (0 to 5 V) of a NI DAQ card.
 The Constructor requires the Device and Channel details.

 ## Features